seonar22/ck3_characterOfWeek/README.md

    * achievements icons tagged: Friendship Is Magic, The Andalusian Inquisition, Iberian Conciliation
 1. [Prince Erik, Uppland, 1066](info/portraits/NA_Erik.png)
    * achievements icons tagged: Völva, Saga in Stone, Vladimir's Second Choice

+This is rest of characters appearing when game is run in debug mode.
+Also including ones listed in announcement video, [from this post,](https://www.reddit.com/r/CrusaderKings/comments/1fk4b76/character_of_the_week_coming_with_free_update/)

+This is starting from character appearing next from above list.
+So far, only two left, at the time of 29/08/2025.
+Unless pdx makes change in chapter 4 release, there is only 2 more characters left in their list, before restarting.
 1. [Imam Muhammed, Nizari Imamate, 1178](info/portraits/NA_Muhammed_nizari.png)
    * achievements icons tagged: Darius' Revenge, Royal Flush, Saint
 1. [Petty King Ælla, Northumbria, 867](info/portraits/NA_AElla.png)